abugher/ansible-environment/README.md

 # structure

-## playbooks

-Generic playbooks, consisting mostly of variables, meant to be called by the scripts under *bin*.

 ## bin

 Scripts to launch deployment of roles to hosts.
+Playbooks defining deployment patterns are under *playbooks*.
 Roles are defined under *roles* and hosts are defined under *inventory*.

+## playbooks

+Generic playbooks, consisting mostly of variables, meant to be called by the scripts under *bin*.

 ## roles